A virus. There is A, B and C. Influenza is brought to you by the alphabet.

 11. I don't believe in the flu vaccine.
 Superstitious, premodern, magical thinking Dumb Ass.
 What is there to believe in?
 Belief is what you do when there is no data.
 Probably don't believe in gravity or germ theory either.
 Everyone, I suppose, has to believe in something, and I believe I will have a beer.

 12. I will wait until I have symptoms and stay home.
 Dangerous Dumb Ass.
-Despite often coming to work ill, especially second year residents, about 1 in 5 cases of influenza are subclinical, hospitalized patients are more susceptible to acquiring influenza from HCW's than the general population, and 27% of nosocomial acquired H1N1 died.
+Despite often coming to work ill, especially second-year residents, about 1 in 5 cases of influenza are subclinical, hospitalized patients are more susceptible to acquiring influenza from HCW's than the general population, and 27% of nosocomial acquired H1N1 died.
 And you will never realize that you were the one responsible for killing that patient by passing on the flu.

 13. The flu vaccine is not safe and has not been evaluated for safety.
 Computer illiterate Dumb Ass.
-There are 1342 references on the PubMeds on safety of the flu vaccine, and the vaccine causes only short term, mild reactions.
+There are 1342 references on the PubMeds on the safety of the flu vaccine, and the vaccine causes only short term, mild reactions.
 All health care requires weighing the risks of an intervention against the benefits.
-For the flu vaccine all the data suggests huge benefit for negligible risk.
+For the flu vaccine, all the data suggests a huge benefit for negligible risk.
 And as a HCW, it could be argued that we have a moral responsibility to maximize the safety of our patients.

-14. The government puts tracking nanobots in the vaccine as well as RFID chips as part of the mark of the beast, and the vaccine doesn't work since it is part of a big government sponsored conspiracy to keep Americans ill, fill hospital beds, line the pockets of big pharma and inject the American sheeple with exotic new infections in an attempt to control population growth and help usher in a New World Order.
+14. The government puts tracking nanobots in the vaccine as well as RFID chips as part of the mark of the beast, and the vaccine doesn't work since it is part of a big government-sponsored conspiracy to keep Americans ill, fill hospital beds, line the pockets of big pharma and inject the American sheeple with exotic new infections in an attempt to control population growth and help usher in a New World Order.
 Well, that excuse is at least reasonable.
 Paranoid Dumb Ass.